Omar-Sigma/Phys002-Project/README.md

 ## The files:-

-1.ANgui.py: This is the main gui file
+1. ANgui.py: This is the main gui file
-2.the text files with the .txtcon extension are there for testing the application's write functionality (Deprecated: file can directly affect main file now)
+2. the text files with the .txtcon extension are there for testing the application's write functionality (Deprecated: file can directly affect main file now)
-3.The other files are for testing purposes.
+3. The other files are for testing purposes.
-4.codetest.ino and codetest.c are for testing purposes as well.
+4. codetest.ino and codetest.c are for testing purposes as well.
-5.".gitignore" this is to ignore some dummy/testing/etc files.
+5. ".gitignore" this is to ignore some dummy/testing/etc files.
+6. The mainfiles contain mainfiles that were used for development.
+7. The FinalExe directory contains releases and spec files used.
+You can use these with pyinstaller to rebuild the binaries.
+Icons and images are included.

 ## Important note: